Dennis Setzer: Recent years

 In 2001, Setzer joined Morgan-Dollar Motorsports.
 In his first year with the team he won two poles, one race, and finished ninth in points.
 After another quiet year in 2002, things started improving, as Setzer won three races in 2003.
 Setzer went on a tear, finishing a career-best second in the point standings for three seasons in a row (2003, 2004, & 2005).
 After failing to win a race in 2006, he departed Morgan Dollar to join Spears Motorsports.
 In 2007, Setzer won the City of Mansfield 250 at Mansfield Motorsports Speedway after running the entire 250 lap race without a pitstop.
 The Mansfield victory was his first victory in 41 races, his last coming in the Power Stroke Diesel 200 at O'Reilly Raceway Park on August 1, 2005.

 Late in the 2007 season, he parted ways with Spears and raced at New Hampshire for Green Light Racing, and at Las Vegas for Bobby Hamilton Racing.
-He drove the #18 Dodge Ram Truck to a victory in the 2008 Kroger 250 at Martinsville.
-It was Setzer's 18th career win, and BHR's first win since Bobby Hamilton Sr. won in Mansfield in 2005.
+He drove the No. 18 Dodge Ram Truck to a victory in the 2008 Kroger 250 at Martinsville.
+It was Setzer's eighteenth career win, and BHR's first win since Bobby Hamilton Sr. won in Mansfield in 2005.
 Furthermore, it was the final win for the Dodge nameplate in the Truck Series before they pulled out of NASCAR following 2012.
 After BHR shut down at the end of 2008, Setzer found himself out of a job entering the season.